December 7, 2024

 kkj-i-1

-The entries in the rows of the R3 multiplication table can be directly compared to those in the Quaternion table.
+The entries in the rows of the R3 multiplication table can be directly compared to those in the quaternion table.

 In the R3 system, there is no equivalent of the scalar 1.
-Instead, 1\hat{ }, i\hat{ } and j\hat{ } correspond to the Quaternion values i, j and k respectively.
+Instead, 1\hat{ }, i\hat{ } and j\hat{ } correspond to the quaternion values i, j and k respectively.
 Row i of the quaternion table is compared with its equivalent Wave Number, row 1\hat{ }.
 Quaternion values such as i*-i are calculated as the result of i*i*-1.

 Row Comparison with Quaternions for R3’s a = 1^ and Quaternion a = i: